Rookout/docs/docs/sdk-setup.md

 ### Command Line

-Setup the Rookout token in your environment:
+Simply add the Rookout SDK as a Java Agent to your environment:
 ```bash
 # Export your token as an environment variable
 export ROOKOUT_TOKEN=[Your Rookout Token]